Zinal001/SurfaceRegen/README.md

 ####How to use:####
 Press CONTROL + SHIFT + C to open up the SurfaceRegen window (in-game).

-Note: You can change the keybinding in the Controls Option (under the Mod tab)
+Note: You can change the keybinding in the Options (under Controls > Mods)